Creating a Sector Ecosystem

 Click in the Keywords box and type a free text word or phrase, then hit enter.
 Ecosystems will search for nonprofits with the keyword in their name or mission statement.

-You can add in multiple keywords to broaden your search.
+With premium access, you can add in multiple keywords to broaden your search.

 Step 5